Comparative Adjectives

 You are younger than me.

-- If the adjective ends with a ‘Y”, we change it to an “I”.
+- If the adjective ends with a ‘Y”, we change it into an “I”.
 Then, we add “er than”.

 Ex.
 Heavy - happy